 “It is great news to have the Secretary of State confirm the grant we helped to secure from the Government with AHP and North Lincolnshire Council.
 This will bring forward the first phase of work on our largest Humber Enterprise Zone site and the hundreds of jobs associated with the first phase of work.

 “The energy park project is a critical part of our plans for growing the Humber as the UK’s energy estuary and this commitment from Government will increase confidence for investors in the site and begin its transformation.”

 “With the majority of the North Sea’s offshore operations thriving side by side, the Humber is becoming, quite literally, a powerhouse in the British economy and is a vital part of the Government’s long term economic plan to help secure a better future by spreading businesses, jobs and skills across the country.

-“Today’s cash injection will help ensure that the Able marine energy park site will become a strong, competitive part of this growing renewable energy hub, attracting new businesses and creating jobs for hardworking local people.”
+“Today’s cash injection will help ensure that the Humber Ports Port site will become a strong, competitive part of this growing renewable energy hub, attracting new businesses and creating jobs for hardworking local people.”

 Note to editors:

 AHP, designed following extensive liaison with the offshore wind industry, will offer 1,289m of new heavy duty deep water quays and 366.7 hectares (906 acres) of developable land.
 It is designed specifically for the marine renewables sector providing a multi-user facility for the manufacture, storage, assembly and deployment of next generation offshore wind turbines and their associated supply chains.

 A Development Consent Order for AHP was granted by the Secretary of State for Transport in December last year.
 It is currently under consideration by a joint committee of the House of Lords and House of Commons following petitions lodged by Associated British Ports.

 Planning permission for the initial enabling works has been granted by North Lincolnshire Council – the local planning authority.Return To News...